Sourdough Artisan Loaf

 There are a few typical reasons why your loaf didn’t rise.
 First if you have a cold kitchen it may take longer for the dough to fully rise.
 I have found waiting the full 24 hours cures this.
 It isn’t always ideal to wait that full amount of time but it beats not having a properly risen sourdough loaf.
 Another common factor is not kneading the dough long enough.

-So be sure to knead with your hands for about 8 minutes or with a dough hook for 5 minutes.
+So be sure to knead with your hands for about 8 minutes or with a dough hook attachment on low for 5 minutes.
 Lastly, not using an active starter.
 Many times our starters need longer than we give them to give all their fermented goodness.
 So be sure to allow your starter to sit until bubbly.
 It is advised that after feeding you give your starter 4 hours at the minimum.
 However, there have been times mine was not quite bubbly enough to use.
 So again, we need to be patient and give it a little more time.

 Shop This Post